amirmohan/amirmohan.github.io/_pages/about.md

 I am an Assistant Professor in the School of Electrical and Computer Engineering at the Georgia Institute of Technology.
 I serve as program faculty for the [Machine Learning](https://ml.gatech.edu/phd), [Bioinformatics](https://bioinformatics.gatech.edu), and [Bioengineering](https://bioengineering.gatech.edu) Ph.D. programs.
 I am also affiliated with the Institute for Data Engineering and Science (IDEaS) and the Parker H. Petit Institute for Bioengineering and Bioscience.
 Prior to Georgia Tech, I was a postdoctoral researcher at [Stanford](https://www.stanford.edu) and [UC Berkeley](https://www.berkeley.edu), and earned my Ph.D. at [Rice University](https://www.rice.edu/).

 My research lies at the intersection of <b>machine learning and AI</b>, <b>information and signal processing</b>, and <b>biological design and engineering</b>.
 I develop tools and algorithms that enable machines to learn, predict, scale, adapt, and be explained to solve most challenging biological science and engineering problems.
+Our solutions are usually enabled by a theoretical understanding of the underlying mathematical problems.
+For that reason, our group is a well-balanced mix of <b>theory</b>, <b>algorithms</b>, and <b>real-world applications</b>.

 Some of the currect directions include:
 <ul>